Ladzserus/LadzTools/DeviceStatus/README.md

 * Get-KeePassCredential: For a given KeePass database and master password, recovers the credentials to a given device.
 * Main body: Retrieve specified Interface statuses for a given device using credentials supplied from a KeePass database.
+* Build-HTMLReport: Construct the HTML report using outputs from all existing device fragments.

 ## Usage